andcscott/HashMaps/README.md

 however hash\_map\_sc.py uses a singly linked list for each bucket while hash\_map\_oa.py uses a HashEntry object.
-Additionally, hash\_map\_sc.py includes a seperate function, find\_mode(), that provides a mechanism for finding the value that occurs most frequently in the hash map and how many times it occurs.
+Additionally, hash\_map\_sc.py includes a seperate function, find\_mode(), that provides a mechanism for finding the value that occurs most frequently in the hash map and how many times it occurs with an O(n) time complexity.